JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 pragma applied.
 The trace, generated VHDL, mapped JSON, and STA report together are the evidence for a placement claim; requested cut counts alone are not.

+`PIPELINEC_INTERNAL_SKIP_PIPELINE_MAP_PNG=1` is an internal benchmark switch that suppresses only diagnostic pipeline-map PNG rendering for very large fine-grained probes.
+The text map, placement trace, HDL, and default behavior

 The preserved
 [`divider_gate_clean_baseline_critical_paths.json`](../src/tests/pypeline_tests/qor/divider_gate_clean_baseline_critical_paths.json)